A set of nearly good real numbers to specify the ground states associated with a Hamiltonian containing non-commutable terms and the effect of the odd-channel of a pair of different bosons emerging in multi-species systems: Final remarks

-In conclusion, we have provided an example that when a Hamiltonian (containing commutable terms and therefore having a set of good quantum numbers) is interfered by an additional term which is not commutable with the previous terms, then there are domains in the parameter space in which the previous set of good quantum numbers for specifying the eigenstates could be replaced by a set of nearly good numbers.
-This is an interesting point because these real numbers are not necessary to be integers.
-This assertion for the medium-body systems disagrees with the traditional point of view, since it arises from neither a perturbation theory nor an approximate approach, but is extracted from an exact numerical approach.
-The accuracy is verified.
-For many-body systems, how generally this assertion holds remains to be clarified.
+In conclusion, we have provided an example that when a Hamiltonian (containing commutable terms and therefore having a set of good quantum numbers) is interfered by an additional term which is not commutable with the previous terms, then there are domains in the parameter space in which the previous set of good quantum numbers for specifying the g.s. could be replaced by a set of nearly good real numbers.
+These numbers do not necessarily have to be integers.
+This assertion arises neither from a perturbation theory nor from an approximate approach, but from an exact numerical approach for the g.s. of a medium-body system.
+The accuracy is approved.
+However, how generally the above assertion holds for various many-body systems and for various excited states remains to be clarified.
+What is particularly interesting is whether the width tends to zero when the number of particles approaches infinity?